hojinYang/tfrs-movierec-serving/readme.md

 This repository contains movie recommendation systems using [tensorflow-recommenders](https://github.com/tensorflow/recommenders)(tfrs) which is a library for building recommender system models using tensorflow.
 - The code is based on Tensorflow and keras, but designed to be modular and scalable.
 - For experiment management (training, parameter search, and storing model) we use 'Weight & Biases'.
-- We use 'Annoy' to build an Approximate Nearest Neighbor (ANN) index to export for efficient candidate retireval.
+- We use 'Annoy' to build an Approximate Nearest Neighbor (ANN) index to export for efficient candidate retrieval.
 - The recommender systems are packaged as a REST API.
 - This repository also contains a minimal implementation of local web server where users can rate recommended movies as well as check his/her movie history and information of those movies.